 Exercise: Physical activity may decrease the risk for colorectal cancer.
 In a study of more than 120,000 female teaching professionals, among women who had never used hormone therapy, exercising for 4 or more hours per week was associated with roughly half the risk for colon cancer, compared with the risk for women who exercised 30 minutes per week or less.
-Possible mechanisms include reduction in weight or in blood concentrations of insulin or insulin-like growth factor.
+Possible mechanisms include reduction in weight or in blood concentrations of insulin or IGF-1.

 Postmenopausal hormone therapy: Hormone replacement therapy may influence risk.
 Data from the Women’s Health Initiative suggest a reduced risk of colorectal cancer in postmenopausal women using hormone “replacement” therapy., This is not a reason for prescribing hormones, however, as they are associated with increased risk of other conditions, including certain cancers.

 Aspirin and NSAIDs: Regular use of aspirin and other NSAIDs is associated with a 20- 40% reduction in the risk of colonic adenomas and colorectal cancer in individuals at average risk.

 Diet: Numerous dietary factors can lower the risk of colorectal cancer as described below in Nutritional Considerations.